Mayoral elections in Springfield, Massachusetts: Campaign

 In the general election Ryan faced state representative and Springfield city councilor James Grimaldi.
 He faced several additional candidates in the primary.
 In the primary, Charles E. Cobb was the first black candidate to run for mayor in the city's history.
 Frances L. Shea was among the earliest women to run for Springfield's mayoralty.

 A major issue in the campaign was how to resolve inequality in the quality of the schools buildings serving the city's largely non-white neighborhoods compared those serving its largely-white neighborhoods.
 Mayor Ryan proposed limited open enrollment, and hoped for the state to pay for the expense of busing.
 He felt that black groups had failed to assist in making open enrollment successful in the city.
 Grimaldi hoped to resolve these inequalities by replacing the city's older school buildings, many of which were located in largely black neighborhoods.
 Rojer J. Lemelin pledged to follow state's racial imbalance law.
 Charles E. Cobb argued that students at Buckingham Junior High School (a 63.2% non-white school) were 2.5 years behind students at junior high schools with predominantly white student bodies.
 He argued against open enrollment, saying that it asked, "the very people least able to pay" to personally finance their children's transportation.
 Frances L. Shea promised to follow the state's racial imbalance law, but argued that, "all laws are flexible and we should make them fit our situation".

 Other major issues included taxes, the proposed closure of the Springfield Armory, and allegations of police brutality in the city.

 1967 mayoral election

 The 1967 Springfield, Massachusetts mayoral election was held on November 7, 1967.
 It saw the election of Frank Harlan Freedman.

-Freedman, a Springfield city councilor and assistant attorney general for western Massachusetts (on leave from the latter role during his campaign), defeated state representative James Grimaldi.

-Incumbent mayor Charles Ryan did not seek reelection, instead opting to retire to accept a lecturing job at Springfield College.
+Incumbent mayor Charles Ryan did not seek reelection, instead accepting a lecturing job at the Springfield College.
+It saw the elect of Frank Harlan Freedman.